 Structured output that names the conflict, attributes it to a passage, and proposes the resolution format.
 The format is not optional.

-Each weekly brief carries three sections.
-A summary of the coherence score trend with contributing factors.
-A ranked list of detected conflicts with full source context.
-A proposed resolution format for each one.
+Each weekly brief carries three sections: a summary of the coherence score trend with contributing factors; a ranked list of detected conflicts with full source context; and a proposed resolution format for each one.

 The resolution format is not decoration.
 Not every conflict warrants a meeting.
 Some need an async clarification in a shared document.
 Others require an ADR revision.
 The high-blast-radius, low-reversibility conflicts need a sync with decision-making authority physically in the room.
 Picking the wrong format is how good detection turns into wasted hours.